francoismichel/ssh3-spec/draft-michel-ssh3.md

 The direct-tcp and direct-udp channels request TCP and UDP port forwarding from a local port on the client towards a remote address accessible from the remote host.
-The reverse-tcp and reverse-udp channels are use to request the forwarding of UDP packets and TCP connections from a specific port on the remote host to the client.
+The reverse-tcp and reverse-udp channels are used to request the forwarding of UDP packets and TCP connections from a specific port on the remote host to the client.